Frequently Asked Questions About Goodwill Land of Lincoln

 We do not accept checks.
 Credit (Visa/MasterCard/Discover) and debit cards are accepted.

-Yes, you may request a receipt at the donation door where you drop off your items.
+Yes, you may request a receipt by emailing us at firstname.lastname@example.org.